kryptex/setuptools-golang/README.md

 This requires python >= 2.7.
 It is currently tested against 2.7, 3.5, 3.6,
 and pypy.

-It is incompatible with pypy3 (for now) due to a lack of c-api.

 ## Usage

 Add `setuptools-golang` to the `setup_requires` in your setup.py and